-Click "OK," and then find your activation text file in the RescueLogic folder on your computer.
+Click "OK," and then find your activation text file in the RescueLogic folder on your computer, C:\ RescueLogic:

-The software will generate an activation request file - a text file called Rq.Company Name.txt.
+The software generated an activation request file - a text file called Rq.
+Company Name.txt.
 The text file will be in the RescueLogic folder on your hard drive.
 At this point, you will not need to look at it.
 If you choose to open it, however, the text file will look something like this:

-Next, compose an e-mail to license @rescuelogic.com, and attach the activation text file.
+Next, compose an e-mail to Start@RescueLogic.com, and attach the activation text file.
+Include the number of devices you plan to monitor, the number of users, the number of connections to panels, and whether or not your RescueLogic system will use the e-mail notification option.
 Include your phone number, too.

 Helpful Hint: RescueLogic software is configured to suit the size of each facility, the type of alarm panels on each site, and the number of people who will use the RescueLogic system.
-If you would like help to determine which RescueLogic package is right for you, call us at (612) 722-3233 or e-mail info@RescueLogic.com.
+If you would like help to determine which RescueLogic options are right for you, call us toll-free at (866) 665-2100 or e-mail us at Start@RescueLogic.com.

 By return e-mail, you will get a text file customized with the name of your company.
-In the case of our example, the file would be named "Sample Company, Inc..TXT."
+In the case of our example, the file would be named "General Hospital.TXT."